What is the minimum age I can start my course?

 To get your class 5 GDL driver's license, you need to pass the basic class 5 road test.

-The student has to book the road test through the registries.
+The student has to book the road test through the registries or Alberta government website.

 To be eligible to attempt a Class 5 GDL test, you need to be at-least 16 years old and ALSO should have had your learner's (CLASS 7) license for at-least 1 year.